Laxmmi Bomb: Akshay Kumar's Sari-clad Look As Laxmmi Will Leave You Stunned!

 Spilling details about the film's plot, a Mid-Day report earlier quoted a source as saying, "While Akshay plays the protagonist who gets possessed by the spirit of a transgender, Kiara will portray the superstar's girlfriend in the movie.
 Although the female lead did not have a significant role in the original version, Kiara will enjoy a substantial part in the adaptation.
 The script too has been tweaked to suit the sensibilities of the Hindi film audience."

 'Laxmmi Bomb' had earlier hit a controversy when Raghava Lawrence stepped down as director after the makers unveiled the film's first look poster without his knowledge.
-Later, Akshay Kumar intervened into the matter and things were sorted out.
+Later, Akshay Kumar intervened and things were sorted out.
 Lawrence retook the project and thanked the actor and producer Shabina Khan for "sorting all issues" and "giving him respect."

 Produced by A Cape of Good Films and Fox Star Studios, in association with Shabinaa Entertainment & Tusshar Entertainment House, this Akshay Kumar-Kiara Advani starrer is slated to release on June 5, 2020.